dib-lab/2020-paper-sourmash-gather/manuscript.md

 # Methods

-## Revised theoretical analysis of FracMinHash
+## Analytical analysis of FracMinHash

-CTB: move this up, refer to it properly in the text.

 Given two arbitrary sets $A$ and $B$ which are subsets of a domain
 $\Omega$, the containment index $C(A,B)$ is defined as